telco-vision/ocs-api/doc/v1/API.md

 ### Description
 This request can be used to list your Network profile(s).
 You can provide:
-- Both `resellerId` and `sponsorId`: the request will return the single for this specific reseller and sponsor.
+- Both `resellerId` and `sponsorId`: the request will return the single Network profile for this specific reseller and sponsor.
 - Only `resellerId`: the request will return the Network profile(s) of this specific reseller, for all possible sponsor(s).
-- Only `sponsorId`: the request will return the Network profile(s) of this specific sponsor, for all possible reseller(s) (yours and you sub-resellers).
+- Only `sponsorId`: the request will return the Network profile(s) of this specific sponsor, for all possible reseller(s) (yours and your sub-resellers).
-- None of `resellerId` and `sponsorId`: the request will return all your Network profile(s), for all possible sponsor(s), for all possible reseller(s) (yours and you sub-resellers).
+- None of `resellerId` and `sponsorId`: the request will return all your Network profile(s), for all possible sponsor(s), for all possible reseller(s) (yours and your sub-resellers).

 ### Inputs